 Affiliated with Africana Studies

-Ph.D., University of North Carolina at Chapel Hill, 1999, Dean of Humanities and Professor of French, Honors College Distinguished Fellow, Affiliated Faculty in Latin American Studies and in LGBT Studies.
-Former Interim Head of the Department of French and Italian (2015-2016), Director of the School of International Languages, Literatures, and Cultures (SILLC) (2010-2016), and Director of Africana Studies (2011-2016) at the University of Arizona.
+Ph.D., University of North Carolina at Chapel Hill, 1999, Professor of French, Honors College Distinguished Fellow, Affiliated Faculty in Africana Studies, Latin American Studies and in LGBT Studies at the University of Arizona.
+Former Interim Head of the Department of French and Italian (2015-2016), Director of the School of International Languages, Literatures, and Cultures (SILLC) (2010-2016), and Director of Africana Studies, (2011-2016)

 Complete CV and Publications HERE

 Prior to coming to the University of Arizona in 2010, Prof. Durand was Professor of French, English, and Film Media, and Head of French and Francophone Studies at the University of Rhode Island.
-His interests include the contemporary novel (France, Brazil, and US), French Cinema, Hip-Hop Culture, and Cultural and Literary Theory and Criticism.
+His interests include the contemporary novel (France, Brazil, and US), French Cinema, Hip-Hop Culture, Jorge Amado, and Recruiting and Promoting Strategies for the Humanities, Professional Development and Mentoring.
 He has authored and edited four books: Black, Blanc, Beur.
 Rap Music and Hip-Hop Culture in the Francophone World (Scarecrow Press, 2002), Un Monde Techno.
 Nouveaux espaces électroniques dans le roman français des années 1980 et 1990 (Preface by Marc Augé) (Weidler, 2004), Novels of the Contemporary Extreme (Continuum, 2006) co-edited with Naomi Mandel, and Frédéric Beigbeder et ses doubles (Rodopi, 2008).

 Although he received his training and specializes in contemporary French literature, Prof. Durand's research has always been guided by an interdisciplinary method.
 In addition to literary and cultural theories, anthropologic, sociological, and philosophical approaches feed his own analysis of literature and culture.
 The core that influences all his scholarly projects consists of a fascination for spaces and places; intertextuality; semiotics; modern technological devices and electronics; and the kind of popular culture that characterizes the extreme contemporary.